dantleech/blog/content/posts/2026/01-30-space.md

 [^rot]:  If firewalls stop fire then they also stop rot.
 Ok?
 [^patch]:  Some developers [patch](https://github.com/cweagans/composer-patches) packages in the vendor directory.
 [^packagedesign]: "UncleBob" defined [package principles](http://butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod) in addition to the SOLID principles.
 Mathias Noback wrote a [great book](https://matthiasnoback.nl/book/principles-of-package-design/) on the topic.
+[^always]: "always" because at I'm writing this from the point of view of
+    somebody adding a new concept.